 There are certain myths about the surgical procedure which do not have any scientific base and support.
 These myths include:

-Not true as the results of conventional surgery as well as minimal access surgery is almost the same, in fact, better.
+- Minimal invasive surgery is an incomplete procedure and there are always chances of reoccurrence – This is not true as the results of conventional surgery as well as minimal access surgery is almost the same, in fact, better.

-Certainly not, when performed by a qualified surgeon, minimally invasive methods are least complicated.
+- The complication rate is higher – Certainly not, when performed by a qualified surgeon, minimally invasive methods are least complicated.

-There is only a small difference between the cost of conventional surgeries and the cost of minimally invasive surgery.
+- An expensive procedure – There is only a small difference between the cost of conventional surgeries and the cost of minimally invasive surgery.